April 14, 2018

-As an employer, how do you even begin to customize your grant relief fund for your employees?
+As an organization, how do you even begin to customize a relief fund for your team members?
 Budgeting for this may be overwhelming as you don’t know what to expect.
 Some companies may think that that a family death is the leading cause of why someone may end up needing financial assistance.
-Although that is one of many reasons why employees seek assistance, a serious illness or injury is the most common requested grant, followed by a natural disaster.
+Although that is one of many reasons why team members seek assistance, a serious illness or injury is the most common requested grant, followed by a natural disaster.

-The percentage of employees who apply for grants and how they help fund the program is substantially determined by the five main factors below:
+The percentage of team members who apply for grants and how they help fund the program is substantially determined by the five main factors below:

-When implementing your employee assistance program and setting up the initial funds it may be most beneficial to begin with a narrower set of event and expense criteria.
+When implementing a disaster & hardship relief program and setting up the initial funds it may be most beneficial to begin with a narrower set of event and expense criteria.
 As time goes on, you can re-evaluate, expand and customize your fund parameters.

-Truly thinking through the criteria for assistance, the types of disasters your fund will assist with, and educating your employees how they can benefit and help others, creates the most beneficial results.
+Truly thinking through the criteria for assistance, the types of disasters your fund will assist with, and educating team members how they can benefit and help others, creates the most beneficial results.